krishna2/krishna2.github.io/books-read.md

 ## Books I read in 2016

-1. Children's Shakespeare Series:
+1. Children's Shakespeare Series
    - Othello

-- The Winterâ€™s Tale
+   - The Winter's Tale
    - Merchant of Venice
    - Julius Caesar
    - Romeo and Juliet
    - Macbeth
    - Taming of the Shrew
    - King Lear
    - The Tempest
    - Anthony and Cleopatra
    - Much Ado about Nothing

-- A Midsummer Nightâ€™s Dream
+   - A Midsummer Night's Dream
    - Timon of Athens
    - Cymbeline, King of Britain
    - Twelfth Night
    - Hamlet, Prince of Denmark
    - Two Gentlemen of Verona
    - Alls well that ends well
    - As you like it
    - Comedy of Errors

 2. Prof. Robert Greenberg: How to listen to and understand Opera [great courses]